Riegooo/fish-todo-app-gui/README.md

 ---

 ## Thanks to
-- [Tiannsu's apdevet-fish-todo](https://github.com/Tiaansu/apdevet-fish-todo) (for the background image used in this project)
+- [Tiaansu's apdevet-fish-todo](https://github.com/Tiaansu/apdevet-fish-todo) (for the background image used in this project)
 ---

 ##  Author